jmetzger/training-kubernetes-networking/kubernetes-networks/why-overlay.md

     * use encapsulation (vxlan) and encapsulate the packet into another packet.
     * These packets are udp packets
     * By doing so i can reach pods on other hosts

-## Alternatives

-  * This is one possiblity, but how do others work ?